skalenetwork/mirage-manager/docs/Committee.md

 ### ejectUnhealthyNode

+Ejects an unhealthy node from the eligible pool

 ```solidity
 function ejectUnhealthyNode() public
 ```

-Ejects an unhealthy node from the eligible pool

-_Checks the oldest node in the pool and removes it if unhealthy Returns early if the pool is empty.
+**dev:** _Checks the oldest node in the pool and removes it if unhealthy Returns early if the pool is empty.
 Only affects nodes that are not healthy._

 ### getActiveCommitteeIndex

+Gets the index of the currently active committee

 ```solidity
 function getActiveCommitteeIndex() public view returns (CommitteeIndex committeeIndex)
 ```

-Gets the index of the currently active committee

-_Iterates backwards from the last committee to find the one that has started_
+**dev:** _Iterates backwards from the last committee to find the one that has started_

 #### Return Values